RafaelRMachado/Msc_UefiHda_PreOs_Accessibility/README.md

 Play of a song, but due to misunderstanding the controller and codec were not configured correctly https://youtu.be/6ED2BSc89-Y

-Song being played correctly at UEFI environment (This song's name is "Zero", from the brazilian havy metal band "Dr Sin") https://youtu.be/2De9dI9WbwM
+Song being played correctly at UEFI environment (This song's name is "Zero", from the brazilian heavy metal band "Dr Sin") https://youtu.be/2De9dI9WbwM

 Ps .: Sorry for the bad quality videos, this will be improved in future.